ersanchez/openbsd-router-guide/guide.md

 Since your router will run headless, you'll need a way to connect to it.
 We will use OpenSSH (SSH) to make an encrypted connection from your non-router computer to your router.
 This guide assumes that you'll be connecting to your router from within your home LAN.
 You _can_configure your router so that you can connect to it from the scary internet, but that's beyond the scope of this guide.

 Copy your **public** ssh keys that you will be using to access this router from your daily-driver laptop or desktop computer to your new user account on this router.
-Append your client public (has pub in the filename) SSH keys to this file on the router `$HOME/.ssh/authorized_keys`
+Append your client public (has 'pub' in the filename) SSH keys to this file on the router `$HOME/.ssh/authorized_keys`

 ##### Configure `sshd_config`